Registered Nurse to Bachelor of Science in Nursing

 - Clinical reasoning within the context of patient-centered care across the lifespan, to diverse patients, that reflects ethical values

-Update - Effective August 18, 2021: The RN-BSN program will admit students on a rolling basis.
+The RN-BSN program admits students on a rolling basis.
 Applications received on or before the priority deadline will be processed first.
 Applications received after the priority deadline will be considered if space is available.

 Spring - November 1